qmk/qmk_firmware/keyboards/spaceholdings/nebula12b/readme.md

-# Nebula68B
+# Nebula12B

-This is a standard fixed layout 68% PCB.
+This is a micropad layout PCB.
 It supports VIA, full per-key RGB and underglow RGB.
 This is revision B.

 * Keyboard Maintainer: [Yiancar](http://yiancar-designs.com/) and on [GitHub](https://github.com/yiancar)
-* Hardware Supported: A 68% keyboard with ATMEGA32U4
+* Hardware Supported: A micropad with ATMEGA32U4
 * Hardware Availability: https://spaceholdings.net/

 ## Instructions